wgbrown/PBILearningResources/DataEngineer/PowerBI.md

 [Apps support customized navigation](https://powerbi.microsoft.com/en-us/blog/designing-custom-navigation-for-power-bi-apps-is-now-available/)  Apps are a package of reports and dashboards that can be distributed.
 Apps have more navigation customization like hiding reports, custom sections and external links.
 It is a **best practice** to distribute reports via APPs.

-[Button navigation - Actions](https://radacad.com/page-navigation-buttons-in-power-bi)  Buttons are icons or images that can be placed on a PBI report, these buttons support a number of actions like Q+A, drill through, call a bookmark, etc
+[Button navigation - Actions](https://radacad.com/page-navigation-buttons-in-power-bi)  Buttons are icons or images that can be placed on a PBI report, these buttons support a number of actions like Q+A, drill through, call a bookmark, etc.

 [Bookmarks - Storytelling](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-bookmarks) and some [Use case examples](https://tessellationtech.io/toggling-views-with-bookmarks-in-power-bi/)  Bookmarks are saved report states including filter and slicer selections.